atelictsd/Atelic-TSD/content/issues/2025-09-12-backup-internet-connection-outage.md

   - 65E
 severity: disrupted
 ---
 *Issue Resolved | 11:17am Central* - The Technology Services Department reports that the issue is now resolved.
 The Atelic Technology Services Department appreciates your patience and understanding while working through this service outage.
 If the issue is still occurring, please contact the Technology Services Department.
-After completing our final investigation, Starlink experienced a gateway update resulting in a total downtime of two minutes.
+After completing our final investigation, Comcast Xfinity experienced a gateway update resulting in a total downtime of eight minutes.
 We have confirmed that connectivity has been restored on our FortiGate management dashboard.

 *Issue Resolved, Department Monitoring | 03:37am Central* - Prior to starting our investigation, the FortiGate appliance at 65E in Chicago reports that the Comcast Xfinity internet connection is back online at this time.
 The Technology Services Department will monitor the connection, and will conduct a complete investigation of the outage within twelve hours.